zetapush-demo/avengers-chat/TUTORIAL.md

 }
 ```

-    - Send a message on the chat and store it in database with stack service
+- Send a message on the chat and store it in database with stack service.

 ```js
 async sendMessage(message = {}) {